-This site is a portal to the seismic waveform data archives at NOA EIDA node.
+This site is a portal to the seismic waveform data archives at NOA, including the EIDA data holdings.
 With it, you can request

 from different data centers spread across Europe.